dhk465/inspirational-quotes/quotes.md

 "Shut up and take my money!"

+"Bite my shiny metal ass."

-"I do not wanna live on this planet anymore."
+"I don't want to live on this planet anymore."

+"If we get out of this we have to find a way to understand each other, to explain why we made the choices that we did."